1961 Olympia SF #460312

 Yet another stunning Olympia to both use and look at.
 I think the colour scheme makes this much prettier than the beige versions.

 I've been told that this has identical innards to the Splendid and Traveller range.
 I find that hard to believe as this SF has a gorgeous precise typing sound.
 Nothing like my old clanky Splendid 33.
 This was super clean, almost unused, but very problematic upon arrival.
 Around 1/8 of the characters refused to trigger the escapement.
 A modification seemed to have been fashioned by a previous owner to help but it was no longer triggering the tripping point.
 A good 3/4 day of faffing around has seemed to fix it.
-Not as easy to work on (for me) as the Lettera 32 but just almost as wonderful to type on.
-A keeper.
+Not as easy to work on (for me) as the Lettera 32 but just as wonderful to type on.
+A real keeper.
+The alignment is superb.

 NB.
 The platen on this looks and feels like it came out of the factory three weeks ago.
 Soft and grippy.
 Most bizarre for a 61-year-old machine.